simplecrawler/simplecrawler/README.markdown

 status at any one time, and/or retreive them.
 That's easy with `crawler.queue.countWithStatus` and `crawler.queue.getWithStatus`.

-`crawler.queue.getwithStatus` returns the number of queued items with a given status, while `crawler.queue.getWithStatus` returns an array of the queue items themselves.
+`crawler.queue.countWithStatus` returns the number of queued items with a given status, while `crawler.queue.getWithStatus` returns an array of the queue items themselves.